Reference Date: 11-February-2014

 FOOD SECURITY SNAPSHOT

-Sharp drop in rice production in 2013 compared to the above average harvest of the previous year
+Sharp drop in 2013 rice production compared to the above average harvest of the previous year

-Rice prices strengthen in 2013 and remain above the levels of 2012
+Rice prices strengthen in January 2014 and remain above levels of 2013

 Lower domestic supplies, higher rice prices and climatic shocks combined to deteriorate food security conditions

-A joint FAO/WFP Crop and Food Security Assessment Mission (CFSAM), conducted in July, estimates national rice production in 2013 at 3.6 million tonnes (2.4 million tonnes in milled terms).
-At this level, the national rice harvest is estimated to have declined by 21 and 18 percent compared to the above average harvest of 2012 and the previous five-year average, respectively.
-Similarly, production of maize and cassava decreased by 15 and 14 percent respectively compared to the outputs of last year.
+A joint FAO/WFP Crop and Food Security Assessment Mission (CFSAM), conducted in July, estimated the 2013 national rice output at 3.6 million tonnes (2.4 million tonnes in milled terms).
+At this level, the rice harvest is estimated to have declined by 21 and 18 percent compared to the above average harvest of 2012 and the previous five‑year average, respectively.
+Similarly, production of maize and cassava decreased by 14 percent compared to the outputs of 2012.
+Erratic weather conditions and a reduction in plantings were the main cause of the lower cereal output.

 Rice prices strengthen in 2013, reflecting tighter supplies

-The decline in national rice production, rising food prices, the impact of the cyclones and the locust plague resulted in increased food insecurity.
+The reduced domestic rice harvest, rising food prices, the impact of the cyclones and the locust plague resulted in increased food insecurity in 2013/14.
 Based on the results from the CFSAM, approximately 28 percent of rural households suffer from food insecurity, translating into about four million people in the 20 surveyed regions (excluding Diana and Sava).
 Severe food insecurity is quite significant in the southern regions (Androy, Atsimo Atsinanana and Atsimo Andrefana), in the regions of the southern plateau (including Hirombe) and in the food basket region of Alaotra Mangoro.